-Top 10 Best Virtual and Creative Christmas Fundraising Ideas for 2020
+Top 10 Best Virtual and Creative Christmas Fundraising Ideas

 Brainstorming fundraising ideas for this winter isn’t an easy task.
 Schools can’t rely on traditional holiday gift shop fundraisers, snifty pencils, dances, or other large events that involve gatherings.
 While some companies, like Kids’ Kastle, offer hybrid and virtual secret santa gift shops, this isn’t something that all schools have access to or it doesn’t pull in the same funds that schools need.

 To help get motivated and create some holiday cheer, we’ve put together 10 virtual and creative winter holiday shop fundraisers any school can take advantage of.
 We focused on low-cost, easy set-up, and maximum interest levels.
 We hope that these holiday fundraising ideas excite all students from elementary school to seniors, and can complement your normal holiday gift shop fundraiser.